lee-jeongha/strace-analysis/README.md

 * mmap : map files or devices into memory<br>
 * munmap : unmap files or devices into memory<br>
 * mremap : remap a virtual memory address<br>
+* brk : change the location of the program break<br>
+* msync : synchronize a file with a memory map<br>
 * creat : creates file and connect to open file (-1 on error)<br>
 * open : connect to open file (-1 on error)<br>
 * openat : open a file relative to a directory file descriptor (-1 on error)<br>